jackyzha0/quartz/content/notes/boolean-equations.md

 Precedence
 - NOT is unary, so it has the highest precedence
 - AND is mulitply, so it comes next
-- OR is like plusl, to it comes last
+- OR is like plus, to it comes last

 ![Precedence table|200](https://i.imgur.com/jPlrVwW.png)